bogdanvoicu72/WT_projectLexBox/api/README.md

 Also, bear in mind that the following commands apply to UNIX-like systems, like Linux and MacOS.
 If using Windows, go ask Billie for help.

+### Note
+Before running the app, make sure to visit `http://localhost:9000`.
+The login info are the same as the environment variables `MINIO_ACCESS_KEY``MINIO_SECRET_KEY`.
+Press the big red plus button on the bottom right side of the screen to create a new bucket.
+Make sure to name it `lexbox`.
+Then you're good to go.

 * Open up a terminal
 * Navigate to the project's root directory
 * Run: `python3 -m venv venv`